 The stereotypical reason for engaging an Interim Executive is to deal with an unexpected turnover situation or operational challenge.
 Interim executives are also useful in what I call project work.
 Sometimes, an executive cannot adequately address all of the demand they are facing.
-A major financing or a rating agency presentation preparation are two examples where an interim that is able to focus on only a couple of things can make a big difference as an extender to help an organization or executive get over a hump.
+A major financing, a rating agency presentation preparation or a strategic planning exercise are examples of how an interim that is able to focus on only a couple of things can make a big difference as an extender to help an organization or executive get over a hump.

 Another example of how an interim can add value in a stable situation is during a normal turnover event.
 An executive gives notice of intent to depart for another organization.
 Thirty days is never enough time to conduct an executive recruitment unless there has been succession planning that has a successor in place.
 An interim in this situation can assist the organization through the transition while buying valuable time to conduct a robust, thorough search.